vojtafilip/TransactionsTask/README.md

 * 415 Unsupported Media Type if file is not CSV.
 * 400 Bad Request if file is invalid.

+Note: if a transaction is already stored (identified by Reference), it is skipped.

 #### GET /transactions - get all stored transactions as HTML or JSON.

 Parameters: